What happens if I retire abroad?

 You may also find the information on the GOV.UK website helpful.

 The DWP does not deduct tax under PAYE when making payments of the state pension.
-If HMRC believe that there is tax payable then they will issue you with a self assessment tax return or, for the 2015/16 tax year onwards, they may issue a 'simple assessment' of your tax bill.
+If HMRC believe that there is tax payable then they will issue you with a Self Assessment tax return or, for the 2016/17 tax year onwards, they may issue a 'simple assessment' of your tax bill.

 If there is a double taxation agreement in force between the UK and your country of residence it is likely that this agreement will provide for the country of residence to have primary taxing rights over the pension.
+However, there are some exceptions for pensions of a certain type.
 There is a list of the UK's double taxation agreements on the GOV.UK website.

-Occupational pensions from the UK have to be divided into two categories:
+Occupational pensions from the UK are divided into two categories:

 - UK government and most local authority pensions;